cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 printflush message1
 ```

-# Fast lookups
+# Variable-based lookups

 Mindustry 8 allows reading a variable from a processor (including the current processor identified by `@this`) using a variable name.
-While general string manipulation is not supported by mlog, a specific string can be obtained by querying the `@name` property of a Mindustry object.
+While a general string manipulation is not supported by mlog, a specific string can be obtained by querying the `@name` property of a Mindustry object.
 It is therefore possible to get a string name of a Mindustry object and use that name to read or write a variable, replacing a more complex case statement.

-Mindcode now allows specifying mlog variable names when declaring variables, using constant expressions (not just string literals).
+Mindcode supports specifying mlog variable names when declaring variables, using constant expressions (not just string literals).
 A variable to be accessed indirectly by its name must be declared `volatile`, for example:

 ```Mindcode
 #set target = 8;